[SDK] Python websockets reconnect on unexpected close

 close_connection() to demonstrate that it reconnected after

-Updated by Radhika Chippada almost 7 years ago
+Updated by Radhika Chippada over 7 years ago

 - Could you refactor the code for managing the list of "filters" so that it is the same between EventClient and PollClient?
 Maybe add a small helper class.